ericsun95/Flying-High-Again/written_exam/markedquestions.md

 ### Airport Operations

+> Holding position markings for taxiway/taxiway intersections consist of a single dashed line extending across the width of the taxiway.

 - <span style="color:green">While approaching to land on Runway 17 at an uncontrolled airport, you spot a lake on the east side of the airport which has ripples in the water at the southeastern edge.
 How should you proceed?</span>
 - Check the windsock on the airfield to make the correct determination with runway choice.
 While the lake ripples may give you an idea of wind direction, it may not coincide with the wind direction on the field.
 It is always best to use the wind direction indicator directly on the field when determining the best runway to use.

 - <span style="color:green"> A lighted heliport may be identified by a
  </span>
 - green, yellow, and white rotating beacon.
 The beacon colors for a lighted heliport are green, yellow, and white.
 The total number of flashes is 30 to 45 per minute.
 - **Distraction**: flashing yellow light.
 This distracter could indicate a lighted water airport.
 It should only be used in this manner in conjunction with a standard white and yellow beacon.

+- <span style="color:green">How can a military airport be identified at night?</span>
+- Dual peaked (two quick) white flashes between green flashes.
+  Military airport beacons flash alternately white and green, but are differentiated from civil beacons by dual peaked (two quick) white flashes between the green flashes.
+- **Distraction** Alternate white and green light flashes.
+  The beacon for a civilian land based airport has alternating green and white flashes.

+- <span style="color:green"> The 'yellow demarcation bar' marking indicates </span>
+- runway with a displaced threshold that precedes the runway.
+  A demarcation bar delineates a runway with a displaced threshold from a blast pad, stopway or taxiway that precedes the runway.
+A demarcation bar is 3' wide and yellow, since it is not located on the runway.

 ### Airspace